abdulwahidgul24085/Quiz-App/README.md

 How to attempt this challenge:

-1) Clone this repo
+- Clone this repo
-2) Solve the challenge
+- Solve the challenge
-3)Total time for this challenge is 1 hour.
+- Total time for this challenge is 1 hour.
-4) make zip of your folder with your name as the name of the zip file.
+- Make a zip of your folder with your name as the name of the zip file.
 Don't zip the node_modules

 ## The Challenge